 Biodiversity in own operations: Waste and water management

-The above metrics are disclosed in our annual report.
+More detailed metrics regarding water and waste are disclosed in our annual report.
 We also provide additional disclosures on marginal emissions on our website.

-Our objective is to ensure that as we conduct our business activities, we prevent or minimize negative impacts to the environment.
-This is driven through the implementation of rigorous targets and programs using our ISO certified HSE&S management system.
+Our objective is to ensure that as we conduct our business activities, we prevent or minimize negative impacts on the environment.
+This is driven through the implementation of rigorous targets and programs using our ISO-certified HSE&S management system.
 More details are available in our HSE&S position statement, which can be read here.

 Biodiversity in own operations: Carbon emissions

-Within our own operations, we therefore seek to reduce our Scope 1 and 2 emissions through dedicated programs, with the key underlying ambitions of moving to 100% renewable electricity by 2030 and reducing our energy consumption by 30% (versus 2018).
+Within our own operations, we’re aiming to reduce our Scope 1 and 2 emissions through dedicated programs, with the key underlying ambition of moving to 100% renewable electricity by 2030.
+We’re making good progress, with the Europe, North America and LATAM regions already operating at 100% renewable electricity

-For detailed information on our approach to climate change, including Scope 1, 2 and 3, please see our position statement on climate change.
+For detailed information on our approach to climate change, including Scope 1, 2 and 3, please see our position statement on climate change and our latest annual report.

 Biodiversity in our upstream value chain: Suppliers